bahaidev/textbrowser/README.md

     <https://html.spec.whatwg.org/multipage/semantics.html#attr-html-manifest>,
     so we apparently cannot add to this dynamically nor use data: URLs.)
 This is in the process of being changed to service workers.

--   ***.htaccess*** - If using Apache, you may wish to have this file copied from TextBrowser's `.htaccess-sample` in order to serve the proper Content Type for the AppCache file.

 -   ***resources/user.css*** - Add any custom CSS you wish to apply for `index.html`.